Netcracker/KubeMarine/documentation/Installation.md

 * Above configuration also creates default `VolumeSnapshotClass` for openstack cinder driver.
 * `csi-snapshot-controller` only works with recent versions of `openstack-cinder-csi` plugin, because old version contains a bug:
   * https://github.com/kubernetes/cloud-provider-openstack/issues/1812
+* By default, this plugin uses `csi-snapshot-controller` namespace and helm release name.
+You can change namespace and release name using following configuraion options:
+    ```
+    plugins:
+      csi-snapshot-controller:
+        namespace: "my-namespace"
+        releaseName: "my-release"
+    ```
+* You can override chart values using `plugins.csi-snapshot-controller.values` field.
+Supported parameters could be found in the chart [`values.yaml`](/kubemarine/plugins/charts/csi-snapshot-controller-8.5.0/values.yaml).
+* `VolumeSnapshotClass` fields are mostly immutable, so if you want to change them, you need to first manually delete existing VolumeSnapshotClass on the cluster (with the same name).
+Alternatively you can add a new VolumeSnapshotClass and make it the default.

 #### Plugins Features